How to Get a Mortgage Loan Modification

 The most sought-after form of loss mitigation is a loan modification.

 A modification usually lowers the interest rate and extends the loan's term (say, from 30 to 40 years) to reduce your monthly payments.
-In some cases, if you're behind in payments, you might be able to add the overdue amount to the balance of the loan as part of a modification.
+In some cases, if you're behind in payments, you might be able to add the overdue amount to the loan balance as part of a modification.

 To be eligible for a mortgage modification, along with meeting other investor-specific guidelines, you'll generally need to show that: